Prerequisites

 2

-Batch Enroll Identities (Optional)
+Perform Batch Enrollment (Optional)

 For bulk operations, use the Batch Enroll Identities endpoint to enroll up to 100 customers at once: